 Deployment Type: Both players roll a die.
 The highest scorer declares which of their units (if any) are being left in reserve - this can be up to half of the units in the player's army, rounding down.
-The player must also declare which units start the game mounted on which transport vehicle.
+The player must also declare which units are using the

+Infiltrators special rule and which units start the game mounted on which transport vehicle.
 The other player then does the same.